Bithoor: Notable landmarks

 This is the holiest of the holy ghats of Bithoor.
 The disciples of Lord Brahma pray at the altar of the 'Wooden Slippers' after a ritual bath.
-Later Brahma installed a Shiva-linga which is still worshipped as Brahmeshwar Mahadeva at the principal ghat of Bithoor, the Brahmavarta Ghat.
-A nail of the horse shoe embedded in the steps of the Ghat is an object of special reverence for devotees, considered to be of Brahma's horse, while going for Ashwamedha Yajna.
-This is also known as the place from where Lord Brahma started mankind according to Hindu mythology On the completion of the yajna, the forests of Utpalaranya became known as Brahmavarta, from which the popular name, Bithoor is derived.
+Later, Brahma installed a Shiva-linga which is still worshipped as Brahmeshwar Mahadeva at the principal ghat of Bithoor, the Brahmavarta Ghat.
+A nail of the horseshoe embedded in the steps of the Ghat is an object of special reverence for devotees, as it is considered to be of Brahma's horse, while it was going for the Ashwamedha Yajna.
+This is also known as the place from where Lord Brahma began the creation of mankind, according to Hindu mythology On the completion of the yajna, the forests of Utpalaranya became known as Brahmavarta, from which the popular name, Bithoor is derived.

+The Hindu Sant Shri Hit Premanand Govind Sharan Ji Maharaj also stayed here during his initial tapasya days, right along the banks of Ganga.
+Here he took the vow never to leave the banks of Ganga and eat to whatever came to him without asking anybody, by Mahadev's grace.